hdShang/arxiv-daily/docs/cs-CL/2025-08-31/papers/250900698v1-learning-to-shop-like-humans-a-review-driven-retrieval-augmented-rec.md

 ---
 layout: default
-title: Learning to Shop Like Humans: A Review-driven Retrieval-Augmented Recommendation Framework with LLMs
+title: "Learning to Shop Like Humans: A Review-driven Retrieval-Augmented Recommendation Framework with LLMs"
 ---

 # Learning to Shop Like Humans: A Review-driven Retrieval-Augmented Recommendation Framework with LLMs